-Follow these steps to study abroad on a faculty-led program: Pace Faculty-Led Programs - Steps to Study Abroad (June 2020).pdf Unlike other Pace courses (where you register yourself via the Pace Portal), Education Abroad will register you in the respective faculty-led course on your behalf after you have completed an application and paid a deposit in Pace’s Study Abroad portal (Terra Dotta).
+Follow these steps to study abroad on a faculty-led program: Pace Faculty-Led Programs - Steps to Study Abroad (PDF) Unlike other Pace courses (where you register yourself via the Pace Portal), Education Abroad will register you in the respective faculty-led course on your behalf after you have completed an application and paid a deposit in Pace's Study Abroad portal (Terra Dotta).

 Click the program below to learn more and apply on Pace’s Study Abroad portal (Terra Dotta)!
 Check back for updates, as new programs are always in development.

 - Costa Rica - NUR 395/HSC 395/NUR 600: Nursing or Health Science Independent Study Elective (College of Health Professions program)